MERS-related coronavirus

-Middle East respiratory syndrome–related coronavirus (MERS-CoV), or EMC/2012 (HCoV-EMC/2012), is the virus that causes Middle East respiratory syndrome (MERS).
+Middle East respiratory syndrome–related coronavirus (MERS-CoV, Betacoronavirus cameli) or EMC/2012 (HCoV-EMC/2012), is the virus that causes Middle East respiratory syndrome (MERS).
 It is a species of coronavirus which infects humans, bats, and camels.
 The infecting virus is an enveloped, positive-sense, single-stranded RNA virus which enters its host cell by binding to the DPP4 receptor.
 The species is a member of the genus Betacoronavirus and subgenus Merbecovirus.